Recording Phone Calls, Conversations, Meetings and Hearings

 Texas Wiretapping Law

 Texas's wiretapping law is a "one-party consent" law.
 Texas makes it a crime to intercept or record any "wire, oral, or electronic communication" unless one party to the conversation consents.
-Texas Penal Code § 16.02 (link is to the Penal Code; you need to choose Chapter 16 and then the specific provision).
+Texas Penal Code § 16.02.
 Therefore, if you operate in Texas, you may record a conversation or phone call if you are a party to the conversation or you get permission from one party to the conversation in advance.
 That said, if you intend to record conversations involving people located in more than one state, you should play it safe and get the consent of all parties.

 The law does not cover oral communications when the speakers do not have an "expectation that such communication is not subject to interception under circumstances justifying such expectation."
 See Texas Crim.
 Proc.
-Code § 18.20 (link is to the Code of Criminal Procedure; you need to choose Chapter 18 and then the specific provision).
+Code § 18.20.
 Therefore, you may be able to record in-person conversations occurring in a public place, such as a street or a restaurant, without consent.

 In addition to subjecting you to criminal prosecution, violating the wiretapping law can expose you to a civil lawsuit for damages by an injured party.
 Texas Civ.
 Prac. & Rem.
-Code § 123.002 (link is the Code of Civil Practice and Remedies; you need to choose Chapter 123 and then the specific provision).
+Code § 123.002.

 Consult the Reporters Committee for Freedom of the Press's Can We Tape?: Texas for more information on Texas wiretapping law.